Jfeldmandata/run-on-arch-action/README.md

 ## Contributing

 New distros and archs can be added simply by creating a Dockerfile named `Dockerfile.{arch}.{distro}` (that targets an image for the desired combination) in the [Dockerfiles](https://github.com/uraimo/run-on-arch-action/blob/master/Dockerfiles) directory.
 Pull requests welcome!
+Please add your changes to the `[Unreleased]` section of CHANGELOG in your pull request.

 ## Authors